 Proposed Int.
 No. 949-A

-By Council Members Torres, Lander, Rosenthal, Rivera, Espinal, Moya, Rose, Cornegy, Lancman and Kallos
+By Council Members Torres, Lander, Rosenthal, Rivera, Espinal, Moya, Rose, Cornegy, Lancman, Kallos and Lander

 A Local Law to amend the New York city charter and the administrative code of the city of New York, in relation to creating a school diversity monitor within the human rights commission